SerenityOS/serenity/Documentation/FAQ.md

 Simple, my friend!
 Just refer to the [build instructions](BuildInstructions.md).

-## Why is the system 32-bit?
+## Why is the system 64-bit only?

 The system was originally 32-bit only, since that's what Andreas was most familiar with when starting out.
-Nowadays, there is a 64-bit port as well (Intel/AMD x86\_64)
+Nowadays, we only support 64-bit CPUs (Intel/AMD x86\_64).

 ## I did a `git pull` and now the build is broken!
 What do I do?